synshop/RaspberryPiCoding101/README.md

 Instructions and presentation for a Raspberry Pi Coding 101 class for Python and button, LED and more!

+To view the slides for the presentation, see the [Github Pages site](https://synshop.ch4lox.com/RaspberryPiCoding101/slides/).

 ## Students

 ### Getting Started